 Niraparib (ZL-2306), a highly potent and selective oral, small molecule PARP 1/2 inhibitor with the potential to be a first-in-class drug for treatment across multiple solid tumor types in China including ovarian and certain types of breast and lung cancers.
 We have licensed niraparib from Tesaro, which in March 2017 received FDA marketing approval for niraparib (Zejula®) as maintenance treatment for women with recurrent platinum-sensitive epithelial ovarian cancer.
 Niraparib was commercially launched in the United States in April 2017.
 Niraparib does not require BRCA mutation or other biomarker testing as is necessary for other approved PARP inhibitors which, we believe, significantly expands its availability to ovarian cancer patients in China.
-During the second half of 2018, we expect to commercialize niraparib for the treatment of ovarian cancer in Hong Kong and Macau where the drug will be eligible for an expedited registration process after being approved by the FDA and EMA.
+As niraparib has been approved in the United States, if approved by the EMA, we anticipate commercializing niraparib in Hong Kong and Macau approximately 12 months after it is approved by the EMA.
 In China, our CTA for niraparib has been accepted as a Category 1 drug by the CFDA.
 We anticipate initiating Phase III studies of niraparib in patients with recurrent platinum-sensitive ovarian cancer as a second-line maintenance therapy in the second half of 2017, and as a first-line maintenance therapy in the first half of 2018.
 These studies are expected to be similar in design to Tesaro's clinical studies of niraparib.
 We also anticipate beginning a Phase III study in patients with gBRCA positive breast cancer in the first half of 2018.
-In addition, we intend to study niraparib in patients with triple negative breast cancer, squamous-type non-small cell lung cancer and small cell lung cancer in China.
+In addition, we intend to study niraparib in patients with triple negative breast cancer, squamoustype non-small cell lung cancer and small cell lung cancer in China.
 Niraparib has the potential to be the first PARP inhibitor marketed in China.
 In addition to niraparib monotherapy in the potential indications stated, we also intend to explore the combination of niraparib with other potential therapies such as immuno-oncology therapy, targeted therapy and chemotherapy in the clinically relevant indications.